 What electrical work is notifiable?

-The following are examples of electrical installation work in a dwelling, or associated with its surroundings, that is notifiable to a local building control body in Wales:
+From April 2013 electrical work in a dwelling, or associated with its surroundings, is notifiable to a local building control body where the work includes:

 - the replacement of a consumer unit (fusebox); or

-- a new circuit, whether at low voltage (typically 230 V) or extra-low voltage);
+- any alteration or addition to an existing circuit in a special location*, whether at low voltage (typically 230 V) or extra-low voltage

 What do I need to do before electrical installation work can be carried out in my home?